dcjones/subsample/README.md

 `-d C, --delimiter=C`: Lines are separated by this character. (default: \n)

-`-h H, --header=H`: Echo the first H lines in the file being sampled from, and exclude them from sampling.
+`-H H, --header=H`: Echo the first H lines in the file being sampled from, and exclude them from sampling.

 `--help`: Print this message.